galtproject/galtproject-docs/en/Whitepaper.md

 - occurrence of a point along the height coordinate in the interval.

 #### Sidechain sollution
-The problem can be solved completely on-chain.
+The problem of checking the intersection of one polygon with an unlimited number of polygons can be solved completely on-chain.
 In this case, the initial creation of tokens of land plots and real estate objects occurs on the sidechain, in which a large volume of calculations can be performed.
 Such a sidechain could be the blockchain on Parity Substrate or Cosmos SDK or any other.
 During the initial creation of the token, the Validator nodes check for intersections and confirm the creation of the token.
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/Artboard11.png" alt="Sidechain double ownership check when creating Token for Land plot, Building or Room"/></p>

 ## Types of property ownership - "with State" / "with out State"